davidjentjens/tb-classifier/README.md

   <br/><br/>
 </center>

-This project presents a React-based Web Application which is able to take in images of X-Rays of patients lungs, predicting whether or not the lungs are infected with Tuberculosis, with a given confidence score.
+This project presents a React-based Web Application which is able to take in X-Ray images of patients lungs, predicting whether or not the lungs are infected with Tuberculosis, with a given confidence score.
 The Web App is hosted under the following domain: [https://tbclassify.netlify.app](https://tbclassify.netlify.app).

 **DISCLAIMER: This project is not meant to be used for medical purposes.
 It is for academical purposes only.**